ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

     sudo systemctl start avahi-daemon.service
     ```

-    Then open `uxplay` via its shrotcut or the commandline.
+    Then open `uxplay` via its shortcut or the command-line.

-3. Connect your device (iPad or iPhonne) to the same network.
+3. Connect your device (iPad or iPhone) to the same network.
 4. Open the `Screen Mirroring` section via control panel and choose your UxPlay device.
 5. If you don't want `gstreamer` and `uxplay` use your dedicated NVIDIA GPU, do this: